Fringe theory: Mainstream acceptance of fringe theories

 Most fringe theories never become part of established scholarship.
 Rejected ideas may help to refine mainstream thought, but most outside theories are simply incorrect and have no wider impact.
 Nevertheless, some ideas gradually receive wider acceptance until they are no longer viewed as fringe theories, and occasionally, such theories even become the mainstream view.
 A widely known example is Alfred Wegener's theory of continental drift, which eventually served as the basis for the accepted model of plate tectonics.
-Other ideas that have made the transition include the germ theory of disease, Birkeland's explanation of the aurora, prions, and complexity theory in project management.
-Behavioral finance was described in a 2002 journal article as "at the fringe of ... modern financial theory", but it has since been widely applied in many fields of business.

-Sometimes, the change is not gradual but represents a paradigm shift.
-Writing for the New York Law Journal, Andrew Bluestone described how a single court case in New York changed the use of an obscure common law statute regarding attorney misconduct from a "fringe theory of law" to an accepted, mainstream cause for legal action in the state.
+Other ideas that have made the transition include the germ theory of disease, Kristian Birkeland's explanation of the aurora, prions, and complexity theory in project management.
+Behavioral finance was described in 2002 as "at the fringe of ... modern financial theory", but it has since been widely applied in many fields of business.
+Sometimes the change is not gradual but represents a paradigm shift.
+Writing for the New York Law Journal, Andrew Bluestone described how a single court case in New York changed the use of an obscure common law statute regarding attorney misconduct from a "fringe theory of law" to an accepted and mainstream cause for legal action in the state.

 Conversely, former mainstream theories such as phlogiston and luminiferous aether may be superseded and relegated to the fringe.
 Such shifts between fringe theory and accepted theories are not always clear-cut.
 In 1963, Reuben Fine wrote that mainstream psychology had adopted aspects of Sigmund Freud's psychoanalysis but that many students of the discipline believed psychoanalysis to be a "lunatic fringe theory which has little to do with scientific psychology," and psychoanalysis is now generally considered discredited, according to author Frederick Crews who stated, "if you consult psychology faculties in top American universities, you will find almost no one now who believes in the Freudian system of thought.
 As a research paradigm it's pretty much dead."